Delta teaching fellows

 Curriculum development leads

-Sara Hooker is a data scientist based in San Francisco.
+Sara Hooker is a machine learning researcher based in Mountain View.
 She spent her childhood in Africa, growing up in South Africa, Swaziland, Mozambique and Lesotho.
-She has worked in economic consulting modeling antitrust concerns and on the data science team at Udemy developing recommendation algorithms.
+She is currently part of the Google Brain team working on deep learning research.
+She has previously worked in economic consulting, modeling antitrust concerns, and on the data science team at Udemy developing recommendation algorithms.
 In 2014, she founded Delta Analytics, a non-profit dedicated to bringing rigorous data science to help non-profits across the world generate positive social impact.
-In July 2017, she will be joining the Google Brain team to work on deep learning research.

 Hannah is passionate about harnessing data toward social good, in areas such as poverty, mental health, and public policy.
 She graduated from UC Berkeley with degrees in Economics and Rhetoric, and has done independent research in text analysis.
 Most recently, Hannah worked as an Analyst at Analysis Group, an economic consulting firm.
 In her free time she enjoys trail running and reading science fiction.
 Her preferred language is R, but has experience in SAS, Python, SQL, and advanced Excel.